BROADSoftware/hdfsmirror/README.md

 Using this last method will allow you to use hdfsmirror.py from outside your cluster, without local HDFS client configuration.
 But, keep in mind the WebHDFS API need to be able to reach directly not only the namenode, but also all datanodes of the target cluster.

 `--webHdfsEndpoint` value could also be a comma separated list of entry points, which will be checked up to a valid one.
 This will allow Namenode H.A. handling.

+## Kerberos support.

+hdfsmirror can access protected Hadoop cluster where Kerberos is enabled.
+Simply acquire a valid ticket by using `kinit`, as for any other hadoop access and provide the `--hdfsUser` parameter with the special value `KERBEROS`.

+All operations will be performed on behalf of the user defined by the the ticket.

 ## License